wwam

 After 15 years providing training in Wudang style, Legato Tai Chi is now offering membership to this newly formed association.
 Membership will give you access to study materials, workshops, training opportunities with coaches from Wudang Martial Arts schools and travel opportunities to train with Masters in the Wudang Mountains.

 Our mission is to provide access to training and study in the Wudang Martial Arts and to provide information and materials to help students delve deeper into the Wudang style.
 If you’re keen to find the deeper relevance of the Wudang style, join us!
-Membership is open to everyone with an interest in this study.
+Membership is open to everyone with an interest in this style.
+Our first training program begins 28th March.
+Scroll down for details.

 Meet our inaugural committee